kite1988/dblp-parser/ReadMe.md

 2. Restore the database with MySQL dump file (dblp.sql)

-  Suppose you have already installed MySQL database.
+  Suppose you have already installed MySQL database (5.5 or later).
   You may first log to your MySQL and then use "source" command to restore the database:
   ```
   mysql>> source path_of_dblp.sql